Turmeric vs Salicylic Acid: Which Is Better for Acne?

 About AMVital's Approach

 AMVital's turmeric-based cleansers are designed to complement active acne treatments like salicylic acid.
-Our formulas deliver effective curcumin concentrations while remaining gentle enough for twice-daily use.
+Our formulas deliver effective curcumin while remaining gentle enough for twice-daily use.

 Here's to your golden glow!